AHMEDSANA/Linear-Regression/README.md

 Gradient Descent is an algorithm that finds the best-fit line for a given training dataset in a smaller number of iterations.

-## Linear regression implementationDataset:
+## Linear regression implementation Dataset:

 I used a dataset from Kaggle for the prediction of diabetes based on different conditions.
-Diabetes Dataset from Kaggle.
+The dataset is provided in the repo as well.

 ## Code